A quality podcast requires quality equipment. ⭐

 In a podcast with several speakers, cardioid and hypercardioid microphones are preferred, as it is preferable that the microphone of one speaker picks up as few sounds as possible from the other.

-Before choosing a specific model, you should decide between a “static” or “dynamic” microphone.
+Before choosing a specific model, you should decide between a “condenser” or “dynamic” microphone.
 Both types of microphones can be used for podcasting, but a few points of differentiation can make the difference.
 A dynamic microphone has the advantage of being less expensive, less sensitive and does not require a power supply.

 Microphones for small budgets